terraphast/terraphast/README.md

 Project Home
 ==================

 Two C/C++ libraries to check for and enumerate terraces in phylogenetic tree space.
-You will find the implementation and documentation of each library in their corresponding folders [terraphastI](terraphastI) (for Terraphest I) and [terraphastII](terraphastII/README.md) (for Terraphast II).
+You will find the implementation and documentation of each library in their corresponding folders [terraphastI](terraphastI/README.md) (for Terraphast I) and [terraphastII](terraphastII/README.md) (for Terraphast II).
 You can find all the used data for result validation in the folder [data](data).

 -----